 Create a simple limit for yourself to only look at social media 30 minutes a day until the first of the year.
 Unplugging will not only limit the time you may be wasting on social media BUT also create an excellent new habit for the upcoming new year and homeschool semester.

 If 30 minutes a day doesn’t seem doable, be more intentional about WHEN you are on social media, maybe after the kids are all in bed.
 That way, the time you spend with them during the day is without social media distractions.

 I began this seasonal unplugging a few years back, to create more intentional time with my family and to spend some much needed time to recharge.

 Recharging before the next semester is beneficial for you, the homeschool teacher, and your students.
-So many families experience the winter homeschool blahs or blues because they burn out by January or February from not intentionally recharging and connecting on a meaningful level.
+Many families experience the winter homeschool blahs or blues because they burn out by January or February from not intentionally recharging and connecting on a meaningful level.